florananda/civic-connect-ios-public/README.md

 ### What does it mean when I get `Unauthorized: mobileId not found in partner platform list`?

 It means you have not supplied the correct Bundle ID or have not configured your mobile application on the [Integration Portal](https://integrate.civic.com/login).

+### How do I just retrieve the JWT token so that I can handle the user data on my side?

+In order to retrieve the JWT token only, in your implementation for the `ConnectDelegate`, implement the `func connectShouldFetchUserData(withToken token: String) -> Bool` function and return false.
+The `token` provided in that function is the JWT token and can be handled by whichever way needed.

 ## Author